-As a Biochemistry/Molecular Biology major, you will acquire a broad base of knowledge, represented by the University's core courses required of all students, which are invaluable to your future career development and daily interactions as citizens of your community.
-Within the Biochemistry/Molecular Biology major, you will obtain proficiency in calculus, university physics, general biology and general and organic chemistry.
-In the upper-level courses you will gain a fundamental understanding of such concepts as biological energy transduction, enzyme catalysis, macromolecular structure and function, the chemical logic of metabolic pathways, the storage and transmission of genetic information, and the maintenance and regulation of the genome.
+As a Biochemistry/Molecular Biology major, you will acquire a broad base of knowledge, represented by the University's core courses required of all students, which are invaluable to your future career development and daily interactions as informed ethical citizens of your community.
+Within the Biochemistry/Molecular Biology major, you will obtain proficiency in calculus, physics, general biology and general and organic chemistry.
+In the upper-level courses you will gain a fundamental understanding of such concepts as biological energy transduction, enzyme catalysis, macromolecular structure and function, qualitative and quantitative analysis of biological fluids, the chemical logic of metabolic pathways, the storage and transmission of genetic information, and the maintenance and regulation of the genome.
 In the accompanying labs, you will clone and manipulate nucleic acids as well as isolate and characterize proteins and enzymes.
 Finally, via the program's capstone experience, you will design and carry out a laboratory research project.